 The award is named after Courtland C. Lee, professor and director of the Counselor Education program at the University of Maryland.
 His research interests include indigenous helping practices in nonwestern cultures, resiliency and coping process of urban adolescents, and psychosocial development of African American males.

-The COE’s counselor education program has taught O’Hara the importance of multicultural counseling and the need to prepare graduates to help clients from all walks of life – ideals Lee has also worked to promote.
+The CEHD’s counselor education program has taught O’Hara the importance of multicultural counseling and the need to prepare graduates to help clients from all walks of life – ideals Lee has also worked to promote.